weeklyhackathon/.github/profile/README.md

 The idea is for that process to be a simple and transparent way to reward the best builders on Farcaster.

-To create a flywheel between builders, token traders, and the community.
+To create a positive feedback loop between builders, token traders, and the community.

-## 🌟 What is $hackathon?
+## 🌟 What is this?

 $hackathon is a community experiment that creates a flywheel between builders and token holders.
-By participating in $hackathon trading, you're directly funding the next generation of Farcaster builders.
+By participating in $hackathon trading, you're directly funding the next generation of onchain builders.

 ### How it works: